Page Table of Contents

-A USB data transfer cable is a great way to move data from one computer to another.
+For older Windows systems, like Windows 7 or 8, a USB data transfer cable is a great way to move files from one computer to another.
 The PC data transfer cable has a small electronic circuit in the middle allowing the two PCs to talk to each other.

 Step 1.
 Start both computers.
 Attach the USB cable to both of the computers.

 Step 2.
 Click the Windows "Start" button, type "Windows easy transfer" in the Search field, and press "Enter."
 Follow the prompts of the Easy Transfer wizard to share files.